12 Top-Rated Things to Do in Bracebridge, Ontario

 Downtown Bracebridge is a vibrant, always bustling locale that's well worth exploring.
 Even when there are no events or festivals being hosted here, the town's hub is a great place to visit.
 Here, you'll find everything from great restaurants, cafés, and delis to boutique clothing stores, art galleries, and sporting goods outlets.

 Starting at the top of Manitoba Street at Memorial Park, the main street slopes gently down to Bracebridge Falls, with no end of shopping opportunities along the way.
 Visit during the annual Midnight Madness Street Festival each summer, and you'll be treated to a fun summer's evening of entertainment, food and drink experiences, and late night shopping.

 Come back in winter, and the main street is transferred into a winter wonderland.
 In the lead-up to Christmas, the kids will love participating in Santa's Festival of Lights and Shopping Party.
 Fun activities include wolfing down some festive treats, live music, and wagon rides.
 Then return in the New Year for the Fire and Ice Festival, with tubing runs and a carnival atmosphere that draws locals and visitors alike.

-As popular with tourists during the summer season as it is in the fall when Muskoka's trees burst into a spectacular cavalcade of color, a cruise aboard Lady Muskoka is a great way to explore the waterways and lakes around Bracebridge.
+As popular with tourists during the summer season as it is in the fall when Muskoka's maple trees burst into a spectacular cavalcade of color, a cruise around the "Big Three" Muskoka Lakes is a great way to explore the waterways and lakes around Bracebridge.